New England Patriots vs. Buffalo Bills NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Patriots stats and trends

-- New England has played 14 games, with nine wins against the spread.

-- The Patriots are 6-3 ATS when favored by 2.5 points or more this season.
+- So far this season, the Patriots have been installed as favorites by a 1.5-point margin or more nine times and are 6-3 ATS in those contests.

-- New England's games this year have gone over the total in six out of 14 opportunities (42.9%).
+- New England's games this year have hit the over six times in 14 opportunities (42.9%).

-- New England is 7-2 against the spread and 8-1 overall this season when the team notches more than 17.4 points.
+- When New England records more than 17.4 points, it is 7-2 against the spread and 8-1 overall.

-- In games that New England piles up over 287.9 yards, the team is 6-5 against the spread and 6-5 overall.
+- New England is 6-5 against the spread and 6-5 overall when the team piles up over 287.9 yards.

-- This year, the Patriots have 18 turnovers, nine fewer than the Bills have takeaways (27).
+- The Patriots have turned the ball over 18 times this season, nine fewer than the Bills have forced (27).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Bills.